• Skip to primary navigation

 • add vegetable oil to a frying pan and allow oil to get hot

-• place corn tortillas in hot oil for about 10 seconds on each side, placing on paper towels to drain as you continue the process.
-Make sure to pat excess oil off of both sides and handle the tortillas gently as they will easily tear.
+• Place them on paper towels or a wire rack to drain as you continue the process.
+Make sure to pat excess oil off of both sides and handle the tortillas gently, as they will easily tear.

-• after all the tortillas have been fried you can begin assembly
+• When all the tortillas have been fried, you can begin the assembly.

-• roll the enchilada up and gently place into a baking dish.
+• Roll the enchiladas up and gently place them into a baking dish.
 Repeat the process until completed.

 • Once all the enchiladas are in your baking dish, spoon a generous amount of Red Enchilada Sauce over the middle of the enchiladas, then top with shredded cheese.